vfarcic/devops26/manuscript/06-env.md

 The first two entries (`expose` and `cleanup`) existed since the begining.
 Jenkins X created them when we installed it inside our cluster.
 Both are based on the `exposecontroller` that is used to create Ingress resources automatically whenever we deploy something in the same Namespace.

 The last entry (`go-demo-6`) is new.
 Or, to be more precise, it did not exist from the start.
 It was added through the builds of the *go-demo-6* application.
 We'll explore that flow later.
-For now, we'll push the changes to the staging environment repo to GitHub and confirm that they work correctly.
+For now, we'll push the changes to the staging environment repo in GitHub and confirm that they work correctly.

 ```bash
 git add .